 Hope for the Future

 Precision medicine is the way of the future for health care where pharmacogenomics seamlessly can be implemented.
 The more healthcare practitioners become educated about the benefits of Pharmacogenomics (PGx) testing, the inevitable implementation into their own practice is achievable.
 Patients have the right to have the most informed decisions made about their medications.
 This can prevent so many complications that taking medications can usually produce.
 Imagine a world where a patient visits a healthcare provider with a medication complaint, and pharmacogenetics (PGx) testing is routine.
-In this scenario, the doctor would order pharmacogenetics testing with other lab tests, and the resulting report could provide a road map for treatment based on the patient’s genetics.
+In this scenario, the doctor would order pharmacogenetics test with other lab tests, and the resulting report could provide a road map for treatment based on the patient’s genetics.
 Pharmacogenetics testing is beginning to become a standard of care by many medical practices and will continue until its universally used.

 1 PHARMGKB, 202. https://www.pharmgkb.org/